vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Partial Refund
 --------------

-Odoo creates a draft credit note already prefilled with all the necessary information from the original invoice.
+Leansoft creates a draft credit note already prefilled with all the necessary information from the original invoice.

 This is the option to choose to do a partial refund, or if you